dorna-robotics/dorna2-python/README.md

 > The `host` (string) and `port` (integer) arguments are similar to the Python `socket.connect((host, port))` method.

 ### `.close()`
 Use this method to close an opened connection.
-Notice that `.close()` instantly closes the socket and terminates the communication loop.
+This method instantly closes the socket and terminates the communication loop.
 After this the `Dorna` object is unable to send or receive any message from (to) the controller server.

 > It is a good practice to close an open socket connection when your task is over and the connection is no longer required.

 ``` python
 from dorna2 import Dorna